dumiee9628/dumiee9628/README.md

  -Hi there, i'm @dumiee9628
-- Welcome to my GitHb profile! i'm passionate about creating new things on the web -I’m currently learning how to develop and design websites
+- Welcome to my GitHb profile! i'm passionate about creating new things on the web
+- I’m currently learning how to develop and design websites
 - I love learning new skills and language
 - I'm always curious and exploring new tech